Ready-to-Drink Shakes

 Rating: 8.4/10

-The first bottle was a small disappointment.
-I had built it up in my head as a cold iced latte replacement, and it does not quite get there.
-The coffee flavor is real but soft.
+For many buyers the first bottle is a small disappointment if it is built up as a cold iced latte replacement, because it does not quite get there.
+Reviewers describe the coffee flavor as real but soft.
 It reads more like a sweetened milky coffee drink than a strong iced espresso.
-By the third bottle I had recalibrated my expectations and started ranking it against other protein shakes rather than against Starbucks.
+By a few bottles in, most recalibrate expectations and start ranking it against other protein shakes rather than against Starbucks.

 On the sweeteners.
-I can taste sucralose.
+Sensitive palates can taste sucralose.
 Not strongly, but it is there in the finish, a sweetness that lingers a beat longer than sugar would.
-My wife cannot taste it at all and drank two of mine after asking what it was.
+Other drinkers cannot taste it at all.
 So that one is genuinely personal.
-If you are someone who picks up artificial sweeteners in Diet Coke or Coke Zero, you will pick them up here too.
+If you are someone who picks up artificial sweeteners in Diet Coke or Coke Zero, you will likely pick them up here too.

 Texture is the big surprise.
 It is thick.
 Closer to a milkshake than an iced coffee.
-The first time I poured one over ice expecting the latte experience, it just sat there.
-After that I drank them straight from the bottle, cold, and the thickness worked.
+Poured over ice expecting the latte experience, it just sits there.
+Drunk straight from the bottle, cold, the thickness works.
 Shake the bottle for a few seconds before opening, because there is some separation in shelf-stable shakes.

 • The 9 AM gym morning.
-I take one out of the fridge, drink half before lifting, half after.
+Half before lifting, half after.
 The 30g protein and 120 mg caffeine in one hand is hard to beat.

 • Skipping the Starbucks drive-thru on a busy morning.
-Costs me $1.80 instead of $5.40, gets me to my desk faster.
+Costs $1.80 instead of $5.40, and it is faster.

 • Sit-down weekend coffee.
-If I have time to make a real pour-over at home or sit at a cafe, I am not drinking this.
+With time to make a real pour-over at home or sit at a cafe, this is not the pick.
 The flavor cannot compete with brewed coffee.

 • After 3 PM.
-120 mg of caffeine that late wrecks my sleep.
+120 mg of caffeine that late can wreck sleep.

 Premier Protein Cafe Latte vs Starbucks Iced Latte: The Head-to-Head

 This is the comparison everyone runs in their head before buying.
-I verified every Starbucks number against the published nutrition panel for a grande Iced Caffe Latte with 2% milk.
+Every Starbucks number here is taken from the published nutrition panel for a grande Iced Caffe Latte with 2% milk.

 MetricPremier Protein Cafe LatteStarbucks Iced Caffe Latte (Grande, 2% milk)Difference